Regional development. Statewide success.

 - Southeast Idaho Council of Governments serves the southeast Idaho counties of Bannock, Bear Lake, Bingham, Caribou, Franklin, Oneida and Power.

-- Altura Community Consulting & Business Finance (also known as the East Central Idaho Planning and Development Agency serves the east central Idaho counties of Bonneville, Butte, Clark, Custer, Fremont, Jefferson, Lemhi, Madison and Teton.
+- Altura Community Consulting & Business Finance (also known as the East Central Idaho Planning and Development Agency) serves the east-central Idaho counties of Bonneville, Butte, Clark, Custer, Fremont, Jefferson, Lemhi, Madison and Teton.